Firefighter - Technical Certificate

 Since the transferability of courses will vary depending on the specific four-year institution, it is strongly recommended that if students are intending to transfer to a four-year institution, they must consult with the transfer institution and with their respective KCKCC advisor before enrolling in order to determine the transferability of their courses.
 It is the student's responsibility to follow the transfer requirements established by his/her transfer institution.

-Dr. Ed Kremer - Dean of Math, Science and Computer Technology
+Dr. Edward Kremer - Dean of Math, Science and Computer Technology